microsoft/FluidFramework/wasm/README.md

 ### Typescript Development

-Run the build script in the root package.json to output WASM binaries of declared rust "glue" crates.
+Run the build script in the root package.json to output WASM binaries of declared rust "glue" crates and build any typescript projects in the `typescript` directory.
+To build just typescript projects (without any rust changes), run `pnpm run build:ts`.

 ### E2E development

+### Adding a new package/crate

 ## Try it out